Natalia Vodianova: Modelling

 Vodianova was ranked 14th in British television channel Five's 2005 television programme World's Greatest Supermodel.
 Forbes magazine estimates she earned US$4.5 million between August 2006 and July 2007, US$4.8 million between May 2007 and April 2008 and US$5.5 million between June 2008 and June 2009, making her the seventh highest earning model worldwide during all three time periods.

 Acting

-She was cast as Medusa in the 2010 film Clash of the Titans.
-In addition, she played major roles in the films CQ (2001), Probka (2009), and a 2012 film adaptation of Belle du Seigneur.
-She also served as the narrator in a major broadcast of Swan Lake from the Mariinsky Theatre (2013).
+Vodianova was cast as Medusa in the 2010 film Clash of the Titans.
+In addition, she appeared in major roles in the films CQ (2001), Probka (2009), and a 2012 film adaptation of Belle du Seigneur.
+She was the narrator in a broadcast of Swan Lake from the Mariinsky Theatre (2013).

 Other work

 In May 2009, Vodianova co-hosted the semi-finals of the Eurovision Song Contest in Moscow.
 On 12 December 2009, she was designated an ambassador of the 2014 Winter Olympics in Sochi.
 In 2010, she appeared at the 2010 Winter Olympics closing ceremony in Vancouver.